abusaadp/Unity3dHindiRenderer/README.md

   1. Convert the unicode hindi text to krutidev text using the above script.
   2. Pass this krutidev text to any UI Textfield of Unity3d which uses the krutidev font.
-  3. The hindi layout when the app executes will show the correct hindi layout.
+  3. The hindi text when the app executes will show the correct hindi layout.